stormpath/stormpath-documentation/source/auth_n.rst

 How Login Works with Master Directories
 """""""""""""""""""""""""""""""""""""""

-If you require a number of Mirror Directories, then we recommend that you have a master Directory alongside them.
+If you require a number of Mirror Directories, then you recommend that you have a master Directory alongside them.
 Any login attempts should be directed to the Mirror Directory.
 If the attempt succeeds, your application should then perform a :ref:`search <about-search>` of the master Directory to see if there is an Account already there that links to this Account in the Mirror Directory.

 If such an Account is already in the master Directory, no action is taken.
 If such an Account is not found, your application should create a new one in the master Directory, and populate it with the information pulled from the Account in the Mirror Directory.
 The customData resource for that master Account should then be used to store a link to the Account in the Mirror Directory, for example: